 To strengthen Governance the Trustees have continued to attend and engage in network meetings with Loughborough Primary Academy Partnership to help strengthen self evaluation and external review.
-It has in addition taken advice from MATs in other regions of the country including Birmingham, Devon and Bristol to further qualify judgements of the school.

-The school development plan has been reviewed in light of suggestions from the recent Ofsted Inspection resulting in a plan more sharply focused on pupils' attainment and progress, including disadvantaged pupils.
+The school development plan has been reviewed in light of suggestions from the most recent Ofsted Inspection resulting in a plan more sharply focused on pupils' attainment and progress, including disadvantaged pupils.